ReDI-School/js-berlin-2020-fall/lesson19.md

 ### Why JSON?

-* When we exchange data between a browser and a server, we can only use strings (not objects, numbers, booleans...)
+* When we exchange data between a browser and a server, we can only exchange data, for example a string (not objects, arrays, numbers, booleans...)
 * JSON is a string representation of JavaScript objects
 * JSON can be easily transferred (and stored)
 * The notation is very close to JavaScript objects, easy to handle from JavaScript.
 No complex transformation required.